 Oil and Gas

-VR and AR have been utilized throughout the oil and gas industries, delivering 3D simulations of survey results and simulation-based training to mitigate risk while reducing the cost of travel and the time spent getting to a location.
+Virtual Reality and Augmented Reality have been utilized throughout the oil and gas industries, delivering 3D simulations of survey results and simulation-based training to mitigate risk while reducing the cost of travel and the time spent getting to a location.

 In the financial industry, VR is being used to help traders visualize data, and learn through virtual trading.
 In the future, we may be able to access bank branches from within the virtual realm as well.